-In the rest of this lecture and the next I will lay out a road map for thinking about the Marxist tradition.
-I will do this by first elaborating what it means to construct what can be called an critical emancipatory social science, and then I will sketch the basic structure of Marxist approaches to building such a theory.
+In the rest of this lecture I will lay out a road map for thinking about the Marxist tradition.
+I will do this by first elaborating what it means to construct what can be called a critical emancipatory social science, and then I will sketch the basic structure of Marxist approaches to building such a theory.